NCI Graduate Student Recruiting Program

 Does acceptance into the program guarantee me a position at NCI/NIH?

 No, acceptance does not guarantee a position.
 However, the chances of receiving an offer are higher than if you were to email investigators yourself to inquire about open positions.

-Are the interviews with investigators official job interviews?
+Are the meetings with investigators official job interviews?

 Perhaps.
 The structure of your interview is dependent on you and the PI at the time of scheduling.
 Most applicants set up 30-60 minute meetings, where they learn about the PI, lab, and possibly meet lab members.
 An official interview is typically a half day, where in addition to speaking with the PI and lab members, you also present a job talk.
 However, both can take place during the meeting scheduling period prior to or during the GSRP conference.
 Additionally, you will be able to present your research during the virtual poster session where the PIs will be able to attend and ask questions.
 Roughly 50-70% of the GSRP applicants go on to have official interviews after the program.
-Some even receive job offers immediately following or during the visit!
+Students even receive job offers immediately following or during the visit!

 Questions regarding the NCI Graduate Student Recruiting Program should be directed to the program coordinator: